leandrazan/findpoolreg/README.md

 ================

 ### Example on how to use the package to find possible pooling region for precipitation extremes.
-### Further details on the bootstrap can be found in the paper

 ``` r
 library(findpoolreg)